JW9506/Shoe-Shop/README.md

 ## Project Overview
 This project simulates a microservices architecture using Spring Boot 3 and Java 17, designed to model a scalable and robust system.
 It demonstrates the latest features and best practices for building microservices with these technologies.

+## Key Features and Highlights
+- Description of key features like cross-module communication (`Get /api/order/allproducts`)
+- Unified exception handling with Exception Advice.
+- The Category table self-joins, product can being to one category and subcategory at a time.
+- Selecting a category returns all products that belong to that category or the sub-categories.

 ### Todo
 - Modules should stay behind API Gateway.
 - Upgrade DB from in-memory H2 to actual remote DB.